Skarlso/blogsource/content/posts/2017-05-28-replacing-eval-with-object-send-and-a-parser.md

 ![confused](/img/confused.jpg)

 So, this is a handful.
-Operations can be `<=,>=,<,>,==,!=` and operands can be either numbers, or words, and element accessor can be nested.
-Since something like this is perfectly valid: `$..book[?(@.written.year == 1997)]`.
+Operations can be `<=,>=,<,>,==,!=` and operands can be either numbers, or words, and element accessor can be nested since something like this is perfectly valid: `$..book[?(@.written.year == 1997)]`.

 ![feedline](/img/feedline.jpg)

-To avoid being overwhelmed by something like this, ruby has our back with a method called `dig`.
+To avoid being overwhelmed, ruby has our back with a method called `dig`.

 ![dig](/img/dig.jpg)

-This, basically lets us pass in some parameters into a dig function on a hash or an array which will go on and access those elements in order how they were supplied until it either returns a `nil` or an end result.
+This, basically lets us pass in some parameters into a dig function on a hash or an array with variadic parameters, which will go on and access those elements in order how they were supplied.
+Until it either returns a `nil` or an end result.

 For example:
 ~~~ruby